Published at

 not overwritten

-I know that it can be dangerous to get used to these more verbose and safer commands.
+I'm aware that it can be dangerous to get used to overwritten default commands like cp and mv.
 If you're in a remote shell, you might overwrite files because you are used to the safety net.
-That's your decision to make, and if you want to, you can choose different aliases.
+However, you don't need to overwrite the defaults.
+You could also go for smv and scp (safe copy and safe move?)... 🤷

-In my case, I rarely deal with remote servers, so that's okay for me. ๐Ÿ™ˆ
+In my case, I rarely deal with remote servers, so overwriting the default commands is fine.

 If you enjoyed this article...